|Academics > International Baccalaureate Diploma Programme|

 Tracy Hagan, Administrative Assistant

 IBtv Video for the Diploma Program

-(See more videos coming soon on our IB Video tab)
+(See more videos on our IB Video tab to the left)

 Welcome to the Douglas County High School International Baccalaureate Diploma Program Website

 The International Baccalaureate Organization aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
 To this end the IBO works with schools, governments and international organizations to develop challenging programmes of international education and rigorous assessment.